 The tranquil pond below the cabin is stocked with bass - promising fish to any grand child who throws a hook in.
 There is also a sandy swimming area and a floating dock.

 Walking trails surround the 31 acre property.
 In the 1990's as the owners' sure-footedness became less sure, they called in David Chaves Excavating to bulldoze and add gravel to three loops of trails.
 Nature hikes in the woods include evidence of moose and bear, pileated wood peckers and barred owls.
 Notice the enormous white pine tree on the left.

 Regulation Bocce Court

 Covered by leaves, this regulation size bocce court is installed on a gravel foundation with a stone dust surface for competitive, and not so competitive play.
-Notice the natural rock bench for viewers and players.
+A stunningly long natural rock bench is the perfect perch for viewers and players.

 The Equipment Barn

 A large two story equipment barn houses the owner's tools and other equipment with room for storage on the second floor.
 An antique Tucker Snow Cat stands at the ready to groom the trails for cross country skiing.

 The trail network around the house is extensive and easily walk-able.
 The owners had the trails leveled with a bulldozer and brought gravel into the soft spots so their jeep and snowcat could drive around for fun and maintenance.

 A spot in the woods down by the pond.
 See more information about the Property on Zillow.